-FINDING a holiday home in the time of Covid is not only a coup but also a massive faff, involving more inconvenient rules than ever, like these:
+FINDING a holiday home these days is a massive faff, involving more inconvenient rules than ever, like these:

 No check-in until 10pm